 Launch of Faith in Vaccine Initiative on February 11, 2021 at Pennsylvania Ave.
 Baptist Church launched 11 walk up vaccination sites across the city in addition to a majority of vaccine providers offering walk-in availability for their patient population.
-As of May 3rd, 2021, over 530,000 doses of vaccine have been administered in the District with 22.3% $\circ f$ residents vaccinated and 36.3% of residents partially vaccinated.
+As of May 3rd, 2021, over 530,000 doses vaccine have of been administered in the District with 22.3% of residents vaccinated and 36.3% of residents partially vaccinated.
 Figure 2 displays some of the critical operations that emerged during the COVID-19 response.